New Years Deals:

 The Dualtron Ultra 2 Build Quality

-Coming in at 88 lbs, the Ultra 2 is a heavy scooter (for good reason), it’s capable of a +62 MPH top speed.
-The Ultra 2 carries a pair 11″ motors, a 72V battery pack, and built on a heavy duty (aviation-grade) aluminium chassis.
+Coming in at 88 lbs, the Ultra 2 is a heavy scooter (for a good reason); it’s capable of a +62 MPH top speed.
+The Ultra 2 carries a pair of 11″ motors and a 72V battery pack and is built on a heavy-duty (aviation-grade) aluminum chassis.

 The Ultra 2 chassis is built to go the distance, whether if its on road or off road.